kaidez/kaidez.github.io/_posts/2017-08-20-state-of-javascript.md

 The data was in the form of a standard object that could easily be extracted with JavaScript.
 No matter what your database looked like or what language it used, JSON just worked.

-It's key to note that DOM manipulation was still in wide use among developers at this point.
-It still had issues, but the developer community defined best practices, like using <a href="http://jquery.com/">jQuery</a>, to manage those issues the best that it could.

 <h3>...Now, The Frameworks</h3>
 With AJAX, JSON and DOM best practices in place, it made sense to encapsulate them in complete software bundles.
 One-stop pieces of software that gave developers all the tools they needed to build an app.

 That's where frameworks came in. <a href="http://www.javascriptmvc.com/">JavaScript MVC</a>, <a href="https://dojotoolkit.org/">Dojo</a> and <a href="http://backbonejs.org/">Backbone</a> were the first popular ones, then came Angular, Ember, Dart, Knockout...and on and on.

 <h3>...The ES6 Makeover Arrives</h3>
 Then JavaScript got a major update called ES6, or ES2015.
-<h3>...And Here Comes React</h3>
+Its syntax and features closely matched those of the more traditional languages, Java, C#, etc.

+<h3>...At (Roughly) The Same Time That React Arrives</h3>

+It's key to note that DOM manipulation was still in wide use among developers at this point.
+It still had issues, but the developer community defined best practices, like using <a href="http://jquery.com/">jQuery</a>, to manage those issues the best that it could.